-Students can jump-start their college preparation by learning from two Wake Forest University Professors.
-Course space is limited to 15 students, so students will enjoy the opportunity to work closely with Professors Harrison and Brunsting.
-Click to apply now!
+Students can jump-start their college preparation by learning from Wake Forest University Professors.
+Course space is limited, so students enjoy the opportunity to work closely with Wake Forest University Professors.

 In August 2019, Wake Forest University will offer two program options in collaboration with Soong Ching Ling School:

 Applications are due by March 1, 2019.
 Apply Here